The Sinking of the Metis at Watch Hill Lighthouse in Rhode Island

 Book- New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales

-Included are more details of the story of the great coordinated rescue of the survivors of the Metis, along with over 50 other stories in my book New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales.
-This image-rich book also contains vintage images provided by the Coast Guard and various organizations and paintings by six famous artists of the Coast Guard.
+New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales contains over 50 stories, including the coordinated rescue of the survivors of the Metis near Watch Hill Lighthouse.
+This image-rich book also contains vintage images provided by the Coast Guard and various organizations and paintings by six famous Coast Guard artists.

 American Lighthouse Foundation